FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Appendix

 To obtain the SA sequence of a protein, the first step is to obtain Uniprot IDs from the \href{https://www.uniprot.org}{UniProt website} using information such as the amino acid sequences or protein names, and then save these IDs in a comma-delimited text file.
 Subsequently, we use the UniProt IDs to fetch the relevant 3D structure file (.cif) from \href{https://alphafold.ebi.ac.uk}{AlphafoldDB}~\citep{varadi2022alphafold} using Foldseek.
 The SA vocabulary of the protein can then be generated from this 3D structure file.

 For drugs, the SELFIES could be derived from SMILES strings.
 This conversion requires specific Python packages, and upon installation, the SELFIES strings can be generated through appropriate scripts.
-For more detailed procedures, including the necessary code, please refer to our submission file.
+Please refer to our submission file for detailed procedures, including the necessary code.